Ron Daniels (academic): Johns Hopkins University

-Notable initiatives
+Initiatives

 Daniels has begun several initiatives focusing on interdisciplinary research and innovation; including the Johns Hopkins Precision Medicine Analytics Platform (PMAP), the Bloomberg-Kimmel Institute for Cancer Immunotherapy, and the recently announced partnership among the Johns Hopkins University School of Medicine, Bloomberg Philanthropies, and The New York Stem Cell Foundation Research Institute.
 Throughout his time at Johns Hopkins, Daniels has also founded the Henry A. Kissinger Center for Global Affairs, the William H. Miller Department of Philosophy, the Bloomberg American Health Initiative, and the Bloomberg Distinguished Professorship.
 The Bloomberg Distinguished Professors program recruits 50 scholars from around the world who are experts in their field to hold joint appointments in two or more departments of the university.
 In addition, Daniels founded the Stavros Niarchos Foundation Agora Institute which aims to discuss the need for universities to play a larger role in teaching students how to properly uphold their democratic duties, and increase the emphasis on civic education engagement and dialogue.

 Another focus of Daniels' has been in strengthening the graduate, specifically PhD programs, at the university.
 Under the Gateway Science Initiative, Daniels established the first university-wide board to advocate for and support PhD programs.
 Furthermore, Daniels has created a PhD innovation fund, as well as a movement to collect and analyze data on PhD program performance.